wout/raphael-svg-import/README.markdown

 An extension to the Raphael Vector Library.
 It enables Raphael to import raw SVG data.

+### Usage

+var paper = Raphael(10, 10, 800, 500);
+paper.importSVG('<sgv><rect x="53.603" y="93.813" fill="#FF00FF" width="106.211" height="106.211"/></svg>')

+You can export a svg file from Inkscape or Illustrator, open it with a plain text editor and dump it in there.
+The plugin will filter out the necessary.

+In the assets folder a demo.svg file is provided.
+Nothing fancy but it gives you a starting point.

 ### Dependencies
 - [Raphael JS](http://raphaeljs.com/)
 - [Prototype JS](http://prototypejs.org/)